Toyota Entune: Emergency assistance button (SOS)

 Pressing the emergency assistance button (SOS) connects to a 24-hour Safety Connect response center.
 Using the vehicle's GPS technology, the agent can send emergency services to your vehicle's location while offering to stay on the line with you until help arrives.

 Roadside assistance

 Roadside assistance may be activated by pressing the Emergency Assistance button (SOS).
 Safety connect utilizes the GPS embedded in the vehicle to support roadside assistance efforts.
 Services may include support if the vehicle runs out of gas, a flat tire, a tow, or a jump start.

 Stolen vehicle locator

 The Safety Connect response Center can work with police once a police report is filed to help track and recover your stolen vehicle using Safety Connect's embedded cellular and GPS technology.
 The Stolen Vehicle Location system works across the continental U.S.A.

 Remote Connect

 Vehicle finder

-The Vehicle Finder supports vehicle location outside or in an uncovered parking lot to guide you back to your vehicle's last known parked location.
+The Vehicle Finder supports vehicle location outside or in an uncovered parking lot to locate your vehicle's last known parked location.